LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-2-Getting-into-some-code.md

 ---
-title: Regex Processor - 2.
-Getting into some code
+title: Regex Processor 2 Getting into some code
 draft: false
 ---
+Let's start coding.

 ### The FSM data structure
 We can first think about our core data structures to represent the FSM.
 The FSM is essentially a linked list of `state` objects.

 ```